Azure/enterprise-azure-policy-as-code/Docs/operational-scripts.md

 The scripts `New-AzureDevOpsBug` and `New-GitHubIssue` create a Bug or Issue when there are one or multiple failed Remediation Tasks.

+## Export from AzAdvertizer

+The script `Export-AzAdvertizer.ps1` creates for you the policyAssignments, policyDefinitions, and policySetDefinitions based on the provided URL in an Output folder under 'ALZ-Export'.

+Parameters:
+- **AzAdvertizerUrl**: Mandatory url of the policy or policy set from AzAdvertizer.

+- **OutputFolder**: Output Folder.
+Defaults to the path 'Output'.

+- **AutoCreateParameters**: Automatically create parameters for Azure Policy Sets and Assginment Files.

+- **UseBuiltIn**: Default to using builtin policies rather than local versions.

+- **Scope**: Used to set scope value on each assignment file.

+- **PacSelector**: Used to set PacEnvironment for each assignment file.

+- **OverwriteOutput**: Used to Overwrite the contents of the output folder with each run.
+Helpful when running consecutively.

 ## Non-compliance Reports

 `Export-NonComplianceReports` exports non-compliance reports for EPAC environments .
 It outputs the reports in the `$OutputFolders/non-compliance-reports` folder.